Agree to Agree Involves Generally Unenforceable Promises to Accept a Forthcoming ContractPage last modified: January 08 2022

 A Contractual Relationship May Be Legally Established Before a Contract Document Is Ready If the Essential Terms of the Deal Are Mutually Discussed and Mutually Accepted.
 However, If Essential Terms Remain Unclear or For Further Discussion, Then the Acceptance Is Just An Agreement to Agree.

-A Helpful Guide For How to Determine When An Agreement Is Just An Agreement to Agree Rather Than a Legally Binding Contract
+Understanding When An Agreement Is Just An Agreement to Agree Rather Than a Legally Binding Contract

 For the creation of a legally binding contract, the terms must be certain and complete at the time of agreement.
 If the essential terms undetermined, even if the parties agree that the terms will be determined and accepted at a later date, such is insufficient whereas it was said by the Supreme Court in the case of Murphy v.
 McSorley, et al, 1929 CanLII 29 (SCC), SCR 542 that an agreement containing the term, "balance to be arranged" was insufficient to establish the necessary completeness and clarity for the meeting of the minds required within the formation of a contractual relationship.